Your guide to understanding video surveillance for business;

 Some of our customers, especially in the construction industry have used their security system to monitor their property remotely.
 Most notably increasing during the recent COVID-19 pandemic project managers like you, wanted a way to track progress on their job sites while they maintained their distance.
-This also allows for remotely checking in on employee progress, or even double checking to make sure you turned off the lights.
-In this example, Paul wanted to save money on his security budget and do more with his security system – see what happened in this 2 minute video.
+This also allows for remotely checking in on employee progress, or even double-checking to make sure you turned off the lights.
+In this example, Paul wanted to save money on his security budget and do more with his security system – see what happened in this 2-minute video.

 How is human detection different from motion detection?

 Motion detection systems continuously analyze the environment in view to determine any changes.
 If there was any change in the environment, then the camera would send a trigger.
-Sometimes motion detection can filter out changes that don’t meet a certain criteria such as number of pixels which would translate to the size of the object moving in front of the camera.
+Sometimes motion detection can filter out changes that don’t meet certain criteria such as the number of pixels which would translate to the size of the object moving in front of the camera.
 This is effective in some cases when you have pets within a home, and only want to have your cameras trigger on human-sized objects.

 Human Detection is a proprietary combination of CCTV and real-time crime verification & reporting.
 This system compares incoming video to a massive memory bank of objects – only triggering the camera once there is a potential match.
 Taking it one step further, the Human Detection system also verifies a live crime is in progress and reports to the police, also sending the footage to responding officers.